 Seasonal affective disorder is thought to disproportionately impact women.
-But that may just be because guys aren't getting the help they need when they're feeling blue.
+But that may just be because guys aren't getting help.

 Seasonal affective disorder is a form of depression tied to the change of the seasons.
 It usually begins in autumn and continues through winter, until spring mercifully lifts the veil.
 Men and women can both fall victim to seasonal depression, but women are far more likely to report the condition and seek help.
 So the harmful misconception—that seasonal affective disorder doesn’t affect men—persists, in both the minds of the general public and in the scientific literature.

 It’s really not a seasonal depression problem; it’s a systemic mental health concern.
 Because while there is evidence that women are more prone to depression than men (seasonal or otherwise), there are strong indications that this gender gap would tighten or even vanish if men bothered reporting their symptoms and visiting mental health professionals when they’re feeling blue.
 It doesn’t help that men tend to display different symptoms than women when they are depressed.
 A man may avoid seeking help if what he is feeling doesn’t sound like depression.

 “Both men and women get depression but their willingness to talk about their feelings may be very different,” according to the National Institute of Mental Health.
 “Depression symptoms for men and women may be very different as well.
 For example, some men with depression hide their emotions and may seem angry, irritable, or aggressive, while many women seem sad.”